lfpll/ingestion_pipe_test/README.md

 # Requirements
 - docker-compose
 - docker
+- psql

 # Makefile How to use it

-- `make clean` - Cleans up directories and stops any running Docker containers, removing volumes as necessary.
+- `make clean` - Cleans up directories and stops any running Docker containers, removing volumes as necessary.*
-- `make build` - Builds Docker containers using Docker Compose.
+- `make build` - Builds Docker containers using Docker Compose, a **jupyter server and a postgres database**
 - `make up` - Starts Docker containers, ensuring no containers are currently running before starting.
 - `make down` - Stops and removes Docker containers.
 - `make check-stop` - Checks if any Docker containers are currently up and stops them if they are.